 The routine use of calcium boluses across all second calvers and above is recommended as a preventative for sub-clinical milk fevers.
 Bolusing is a much quicker and easier option than injecting with bottles of calcium borogluconate.
 Improved calcium metabolism results in better appetites and fewer problems at and around calving.
 Bolusing cows is straight forward and bolusing is proving to be a very effective tool in the prevention of milk fever.

 The hours immediately post calving are a critical time which can have massive implications for performance during the ensuing lactation.
 Even when cows show no symptoms sub-clinical hypocalcaemia can have a huge impact on cow health and performance in the coming lactation.

-Dose all 2nd Calvers and above at Calving as Routine.
+Dose all 2nd Calvers and above with Calving Bolus Extra

 The Fresh Calver